tobega/tailspin-v0/TailspinReference.md

 ### Deconstructor
 A deconstructor is a transform that works on [arrays](#arrays) by flowing the elements out of an array into a [stream](#streams), e.g. `[4,7,9]...` will create a stream of the values 4, 7 and 9.

-### Restructuring
-A restructuring is a transform that works on streams and compose the stream into more structured data.

-#### Merge operator
-This is the same symbol as the deconstructor, but applied before an object instead of after it, e.g. `...$myVal` Slightly different things happen depending on what type of object is used as a collector:
- * A structure: the stream must be a stream of structures or keyed values (or just one structure or keyed value) and the result is that of the keys of each streaming structure is merged into the collector, possibly overwriting previous keys, e.g.
- `{a:2, c:2} -> ...{a:1, b:1}` results in `{a:2, b:1, c:2}`
- * A string: append the stream to the end of the string.
- * An array: append the stream to the end of the array.

 ### Templates
 A templates object consists of an optional _initial block_ and an optional sequence of [matchers](#matchers),